 A mid-rotation evaluation (completed by reviewing Faculty/Resident) is required for final grade release.
 This Student Competency Assessment card will be distributed at orientation and is also available below in PDF format.
 It is the student's responsibility to submit this to the clerkship coordinator by the conclusion of the clerkship (final grades will be held until this is received and a statement appearing under the Overall Assessment of Professional Behavior or Conduct on your final evaluation form submitted to the Registrar).

-Please see the Smart Phone Study information tab regarding submission of your evaluation.
+Please see the Smart Phone Study information tab regarding submission of your evaluation if you received a QR code at the start of your rotation.

 You are expected to prepare an oral presentation not to exceed 20 minutes on an Ob/Gyn topic of your choice.
 Ten minutes are allowed for questions following each 20-minute presentation.
 All students at each site are expected to be present and to participate in the question period.